FTBpro/count-von-count/README.md

 4. ###simple count - object with multiple IDs
-   At [FTBpro](https://www.ftbpro.com) we are doing daily analytics, so for each `user` we want to know how many posts he read in each day.
+   At [FTBpro](https://www.ftbpro.com) we are doing daily analytics.

+   For each `user` we want to know how many posts he read in each day.

+   We'll define a "UserDaily" object.
+His id will be the user's id and the current date.

    ```JSON
    {